Daniil Trifonov & Xian Zhang

 NEW JERSEY SYMPHONY ORCHESTRA

 Two extraordinary artists explore the never-ending connections that music makes across the ages.
-Don’t miss piano phenomenon Daniil Trifonov, “the most astounding young pianist of our age” (The Times of London), in Schumann’s poetic concerto.
+Don’t miss pianist Daniil Trifonov—the 2019 Musical America Artist of the Year—in Schumann’s poetic concerto.
+NJSO Music Director Xian Zhang conducts.

 Sample on Spotify